DanglingPointer/async/README.md

  once and the synchronizer object has gone out of scope (whichever happens last).
 - `OnAnyCompleted`: Allows to set a listener that will be called once any one of the tracked callbacks has been executed and the synchronizer object has gone out of scope (whichever happens last).

+### Memory pool

+Created by specifying a sequence of fixed sizes in ascending order.
+When allocating, finds the most suitable size for a given object type.
+Relies on `std::max_align_t`.
+All methods in `mem::Pool` must be called from the same thread, but a `mem::PoolPtr` obtained through `Pool::Make()` can be marshalled to any other thread and die wherever it wants.